How to Use LLMs to Extract Document Information

 • GPT-4 stands out, surpassing even GPT-4 Turbo, possibly due to its better handling of lengthy text, leading to a more detailed understanding.
 GPT-4 also excels in adhering to output format constraints.

-• Claude2 demonstrates comparable understanding to GPT-4 and occasionally provides overlooked details.
+• Claude 2 demonstrates a comparable understanding to GPT-4 and occasionally provides overlooked details.
 This prompted us to introduce the ensemble approach.

 • Conversely, GPT3-Turbo and LLaMA2 showed a weaker performance, often misunderstanding prompts and disregarding result format requirements.